 Err on the savory side and bring boldness to the batter with jalapenos and shrimp.
 If you’re sticking with sweet, drizzle a sticky swirl of maple syrup over the finished fritters and thank me later.

 Searching for new ways to turn your veggies into deep-fried rock stars?
 Check out these other fantastic fritter recipes next:

 - Potato Fritters with Roasted Zucchini, Cucumber Corn Salad and Cumin Dill Yogurt Sauce

 - Potato Fritters with Red Pepper Relish

 Photos by Fanny Slater, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on August 14, 2012.
-Last updated: August 18, 2020 at 21:25 pm.
+Last updated on June 26, 2020.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 About Fanny Slater

 Fanny Slater is a home-taught food enthusiast based in Wilmington, North Carolina who won the “Rachael Ray Show” Great American Cookbook Competition in 2014, and published her cookbook “Orange, Lavender & Figs” in 2016.
 Fanny is a food and beverage writer, recipe developer, and social media influencer.
 She was a co-host on the Food Network series “Kitchen Sink,” was featured on Cooking Channel’s longtime popular series “The Best Thing I Ever Ate,” and continues to appear regularly on the “Rachael Ray Show.”